 Change WhatsApp Automatic File Download Setting

-By default WhatsApp automatically downloads all files received in your chats.
+By default WhatsApp automatically downloads all files when you send and receive messages in your chats.
 Considering the amount of content you're receiving daily, this could quickly use up your phone's memory.
 To avoid this, deactivate this setting so that files are no longer automatically downloaded.

 To do this, you must follow the same process as above.
-Go to Settings > Data and Storage
+Go to Settings > Storage and Data

 .
-Then you will see the option Automatic File Download
+Then you will see the option Media Auto-Download

 and below Photos, Audios, Videos, and documents.
 By clicking on each of them, you can choose if you want each type of file to be downloaded automatically: 1.
-Only when you have Wi-Fi; 2.
-When you have wifi and mobile data; or 3.
+Wi-Fi; 2.
+Wi-Fi and Cellular; or 3.
 Never.

 : Thanks to this trick, you won't only save storage, but also internet consumption and battery usage!